stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 The nameserver can be "unaware"; a conventional SRV record would therefore suffice from a processing point of view.
-In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a `zone.
-NOTIFY DNSKEY ...` record.
+In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a

+	zone.example.
+IN NOTIFY DNSKEY ...

+record.

 A new record type would therefore make it possible to more easily associate the special processing with the record's insertion.
 The